timrabl/timrabl/README.md

 I'm a SysAdmin / DevOps Engineer from Germany currently working at [komro GmbH](https://www.komro.net)

 - 🔭 I’m currently working on everything that comes in mind !
-- 🌱 I’m currently learning golang !
+- 🌱 I’m currently learning golang and NextJS !
 - 💬 Ask me about everything you want !
 - 📫 How to reach me: info@timrabl.de